Fair Game Annual Conference 2026

 3. Diversity stream: Sexism in football

-4. Finance stream: Incentivising good behavious
+4. Finance stream: Incentivising good behaviour

 5. Community stream: How to grow the grassroots